UM-R-for-EnvSci-Registered-Student-2021/General_Discussion/README.md

 You can tag your peers using their handle (`@peperg`, for example) to get their attention.

 Once the issue has been resolved (i.e. we have figured out what the problem was and all is working) we can close the issue.
-Remember to brouse through 88closed issues** every once in a while, you might find answers to your own questions there!
+Remember to brouse through **closed issues** every once in a while, you might find answers to your own questions there!